christinakaufman/Website-Kaufman/README.md

-# Website-Kaufman Repository (christinakaufman.com)

-## Christina Kaufman's Portfolio Website
+# Christina Kaufman's Portfolio Website (christinakaufman.com)

-# This repository contains commits regarding Christina's Portfolio Website on CSS code, HTML document for website, Javascript Files, Cookies & Terms, and much more!
+This repository contains commits regarding Christina's Portfolio Website on CSS code, HTML document for website, Javascript Files, Cookies & Terms, and much more!
+Also includes a deployment action on microsoft Azure to deploy website.
 This website is used for branding purposes and to showcase my resume and awards!
 Links to socials and PDF to resume are included.

 # Website-Kaufman Repository

-This repository contains commits regarding Christina's Portfolio Website on CSS code, HTML document for website, Javascript Files, Cookies & Terms, and much more!
-Also includes a deployment action on microsoft Azure to deploy website.
+This website is used for branding purposes and to showcase my resume and awards!
+Links to socials and PDF to resume are included.

 ## Christina Kaufman's Portfolio Website

 This website is used for branding purposes and to showcase my resume and awards!
 Links to socials and PDF to resume are included.
+Truly showcases my own personal brand and style

-## Elements
+## Main Elements
+* Index
+ * Made HTML code for home page!
 * CSS
-  * Code for page formats
+  * Code for page formats (Coloring, fonts, etc.)
-    * Coloring, fonts, etc
 * Bullet list item 2

 ## Contributing

-Pull requests are welcome.
 For major changes, please clone repository.
+Feel free to include changes to showcase your own personal brand and style!

 ## License